ambyshframber/kestrel/readme.md

 to send code to the pi, make sure to turn screen slowpaste or an equivalent on. pasting instantly overruns a buffer somewhere and causes characters to get dropped.

-[slurp.sh] is a shell script that grabs jonesforth.f, kestrel.f and gpio.f and feeds them into a screen session named "forth". the utility of this is obvious.
+[slurp.sh](slurp.sh) is a shell script that grabs jonesforth.f, kestrel.f and gpio.f and feeds them into a screen session named "forth". the utility of this is obvious.

 ## kestrel functionality

-as it stands, kestrel only has basic gpio interfacing. everything else is a work in progress.
+as it stands, kestrel only has basic gpio and timer interfacing. everything else is a work in progress.

-the only modification made to the assembly source is the addition of `O*`, which provides overflowing multiplication.
+the only modification made to the assembly source is the addition of some long arithmetic operations that operate on double width numbers.

 ### gpio